forestryio/forestry.io/hugo/content/docs/media/netlify-large-media.md

 ## Using Netlify's Image Transformations

-Using Netlify Large Media, you can create image transformations by appending parameters to the image URL.
+Using Netlify Large Media, you can create image transformations for PNG, JPG and GIF files by appending parameters to the image URL.
 For documentation and examples, check out [Netlify's image transformation docs](https://www.netlify.com/docs/image-transformation/).